ixa-ehu/ixa-pipe-tok/README.md

   + **Conll**: one token per line, two newlines per sentence and markers for paragraphs (\*\<P\>\*) and offsets.

-The IxaPipeTokenizer (not the WhiteSpaceTokenizer) also provides normalization functions to comply with annotation in corpora such as Penn Treebank for English and Ancora Corpus for Spanish.
+ixa-pipe-tok also provides normalization functions to comply with annotation in corpora such as Penn Treebank for English and Ancora Corpus for Spanish.
   + **multilingual treatment of apostrophes** for Catalan, French and Italian styles